Shadiasanm/-klaus-qa-dbt/README.md

 - All models are materialized as views.
 - Source tables (e.g., `raw_conversation`) should be replaced with your actual raw data sources.
 - Tests for uniqueness and referential integrity are defined in `schema.yml`.
+- SQL solutions are tested (in BQ) and ready for production use and can be found within the folder `analysis` in fhe file `solutions.sql`.